nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-06-25-how_long_to_start_a_business.md

 ---
 title: "How Long does it Take to Start a Small Business?"
 layout: post
-date: 2023-06-22
+date: 2023-06-25
-summary:
-Starting a small business is a dream for many.
+summary: Starting a small business is a dream for many.
 Whether as a passion project or an income stream, building a business can be an exciting and rewarding journey.
-However, a common question people have is, “How long does it take to start a small business?”
+However, a common question people have is, How long does it take to start a small business?
 The answer depends on several factors, including the type of business, the location, your level of experience, and the resources available to you.
 permalink: /stats/how-long-does-it-take-to-start-a-business/
 ---